Mahmoudalaa-it/CafeApp/README.md

 2- Deployed an application layer by using an AWS CloudFormation template.

-3- Used Git to invoke AWS CodePipeline, and to create or update stacks from templates that are stored in AWS CodeCommit
+3- Duplicated network and application resources to another AWS Region by using AWS CloudFormation